University of Massachusetts Lowell: Student body

 Total enrollment for the 2019–2020 academic year is 18,338, including 2,481 students in online and continuing education. in the following academic year about 18,400 students enrolled in the university this fall, making the largest student body enrolled.

 In-state enrollment represents 88.3 percent of undergraduates and 58.4 percent of graduate students.
 International students make up 3.5 percent of the undergraduate population and 16.2 percent of the graduate population.
 Students of color represent 36 percent of the total undergraduate population and 25 percent of the graduate population.
 The male-female ratio for undergraduates in 2018 was 61/39.
 Total enrollment has increased 50 percent since 2007.

 Student activities

-UMass Lowell has more than 250 student-run organizations.
-Of those, the seven largest are funded directly from the student activities fee (other registered student organizations have budgets granted through the Student Government Association).
-They are: